bjoyce3/Jupytercon2017_Notes/README.md

 ### Billions of data points graphed in Jupyter
 Examples of plotting libraries (Bokeh mostly) and HoloViews to handle millions or billions of points on graphs.

+## Points of Interest
+### Interactive DE
+1) JupyterHub for coordinating docker containers for multiple user interactive
+a) use Kubernetes as a top layter on top of HTCondor?